sjoerdvankreel/firefly-synth-2/static/Manual.md

 Right-click on some empty space to show the generic context menu.
 * Undo/redo options.
 * Show manual: shows this document.
-* Show log: open the folder containing the logfile.
+* Show log folder: open the directory containing the logfile.
+* Show plugin folder: open the plugin root folder (stores themes and presets alongside the plugin binary itself).
 * Copy/paste patch: allows copy/paste across plugin instances.
 * Dump topology: save a description of the plugins internals to a text file.<br/>
 This is primarily meant to help in creating theme files which rely on internal identifiers which are printed in this document.<br/>